Who benefits from the Australian Camp Oven Festival?

 Chairs in the main stage area –

-Can we please ask that if you are going off to explore the festival after sitting at the stage area – especially under the shade tents, can you please move your chair to the back of the tent as others are looking for shaded spots to sit for a while?
+Can we please ask that if you are going off to explore the festival after sitting at the stage area – especially under the shade tents, can you please move your chair to the back of the tent as others will be looking for shaded spots to sit for a while?

 If a chair in the seating area is left unoccupied overnight it may be removed by Festival staff.
 You can collect your removed chair from Lost & Found located at the Information tent.
 Any chairs which remain uncollected from Lost & Found or the Festival Site will be given to charity.